jvillste/zettelkasten/delta compressed blob storage.md

 Compound lists all the required deltas so that the client can figure out which deltas it does not yet have and retrieve them parallerly or using a singe api call.

-# how to differentiate compounds from bases?
+# How to differentiate compounds from bases?

 When a client asks for content corresponding to a hash, it must know if it got a compound or a base.